‘Knives Out’ caps off a year full of genre movies about class struggle

 No matter how contentious a Thanksgiving you’re dreading this week, odds are that it won’t come within turkey-tossing distance of the familial turmoil depicted in Knives Out, which is in theaters today.

-The new film, written and directed by The Last Jedi’s Rian Johnson, is a madcap whodunnit that revolves around the suspicious suicide of a hugely successful author (Christopher Plummer).
+The new film, written and directed by The Last Jedi’s Rian Johnson, is a madcap whodunnit set just after the suspicious suicide of a hugely successful author (Christopher Plummer).
 The deceased’s extended family has big plans for how each will spend his fortune . . . until they learn he’s left it all to Marta (Ana de Armas), his young, Latina immigrant caretaker.

-For all the heated finger-pointing and fireworks that follow, the real fight that the film explores is that of the perennially simmering class war that lately feels as though it’s risen to a boil.
+For all the heated finger-pointing and fireworks that follow, the real fight the film explores is the perennially simmering class war that lately feels as though it’s risen to a boil.

 Knives Out, though, is only the most recent genre film this year to dip in a thermometer.